parleh-mate/singapore-parliament-speeches-dbt/docs/columns/speech_order.md

 {% docs speech_order %}

-Denotes the sequence or order in which the speech was delivered during the sitting.
+Order in which the speech was delivered during the sitting.

 {% enddocs %}